-This isn’t uncommon and I’ve seen it happen with other people who go on a sugar detox, or avoid any other food group entirely.
-We fill a craving for the things we can’t have with whatever else is available, even if we don’t really want/like it.
+This isn’t uncommon and I’ve seen it happen with others who go on a sugar detox, or avoid any other food group.
+We fill a craving for the things we can’t have with whatever else is available, even if we don’t really like those foods.
 Sometimes this means we eat more food than we were previously.

-Once upon a time I attempted to avoid added sugar, and that meant saying an emotional good-bye to my spoonful of sugar I put in my coffee.
-I experienced the same thing Hoda did – I found myself eating much more of the foods I “could” have than I did before avoiding sugar.
+Once upon a time, I attempted to avoid added sugar, and that meant saying an emotional good-bye to my spoonful of sugar I put in my coffee.
+I experienced the same thing Hoda did — I found myself eating much more of the foods I “could” have than I did before avoiding sugar.
 I finally realized, “I’m better off consuming 50 or so calories of pure sugar than an extra 300 or so calories from fat.”
-We’ll get to this in a moment, but next up …
+More on this in a moment.

 2) Can lead to binges and other disordered eating habits.

 I can’t recall how many times someone told me they did a sugar detox and then the second it was over they ate copious amounts of sugar.
-It turns into a no holds barred sugar binge that’s typically justified by statements such as, “I didn’t eat sugar for X number of days, so I deserve this!”
+It turns into an unrestrained sugar binge that’s typically justified by statements such as, “I didn’t eat sugar for X number of days, so I deserve this!”

-It’s been my personal experience and from working with clients that eliminating entire foods or food groups (and sugar, in this case) can lead to, or increase existing, disordered eating habits as well, and it’s a huge reason why I’m not a fan of detoxes of any kind.
+Eliminating entire foods or food groups (and sugar, in this case) can lead to, or increase existing, disordered eating habits; it’s a huge reason why I’m not a fan of detoxes of any kind.

 It makes no sense to eliminate sugar for 10 days just to eat 10 days worth of sugar the moment the detox is over.